Dilepton Radiation from Strongly Interacting Systems: QCD matter under extreme conditions

 which can be investigated in multi-differential manner, like for different particle species, and as a function of the centrality, the rapidity and the transverse momentum.
-Here $\phi$ measures the azimuth (\mywrt\ to the beam axis) relative to the event plane.
+Here $\phi$ measures the azimuth relative to the event plane.
 The second component $v_2$ (``squeeze'') is particularly interesting.
 As a function of beam energy the sign of $v_2$ changes two times.
-At low beam energies, in the fusion-fission or multi-fragmentation regime, fragment and nucleon emission is preferred in plane and caused by attraction and resulting angular momentum of the combined nuclear system.
+At low beam energies, in the fusion--fission or multi-fragmentation regime, fragment and nucleon emission are preferred in plane and caused by attraction and resulting angular momentum of the combined nuclear system.
 For BEVALAC, SIS18, AGS energies, $v_2$ turns negative (out of plane) because the projectile and target like residues do not separate fast enough from the fireball and block the in-plane emission of particles from the hot and dense zone.
 At ultra-relativistic energies, $v_2$ is positive again and a direct measure for the pressure of the initial, almond-shaped QGP droplet~\cite{Sorensen:2009cz}.
 The change of $v_2$ as a function of the collision energy reveals collective behavior of the matter formed in heavy-ion collisions at any energy between \sqsnn{2} and \sqsnnt{5}.
-Moreover, in \cite{Nara:2016phs} it has been conjectured that $v_1$ would signal a ``softest point'' if QCD feature a first order phase transition to a deconfined medium in the region of high net-baryon density.
+Moreover, in \cite{Nara:2016phs} it has been conjectured that a strong reduction of $v_1$ around midrapidity would signal a ``softest point'' if QCD features a first order phase transition to a deconfined medium in the region of high net-baryon density.

 At the same time $v_4$ would exhibit a maximum~\cite{Nara:2018ijw}.
-Yet, the quantification of the pressure is model dependent~\cite{Heinz:2013th} and the quest for the precise knowledge of the initial condition a key program of the heavy-ion community.
-We will come back to the consequences of collective effects for the emission of dileptons in Sec.~\ref{sec:sps} and \ref{sec:outlook}.
+Yet, the quantification of the pressure is model dependent~\cite{Heinz:2013th} and the quest for the precise knowledge of the initial condition is a key program of the heavy-ion community.
+We will come back to the consequences of collective effects for the emission of dileptons in Sec.\,\ref{sec:sps} and \ref{sec:outlook}.

 For the discussion of dilepton emission the course of a heavy-ion reaction is conveniently subdivided into three stages: An initial stage, which is characterized by the violent first encounter of the constituents of the nuclei, an intermediate stage when the system has build up transverse motion and which by large can be understood as an extreme state of matter, and a late stage characterized as dilute gas of excited hadrons which changes its chemical composition solely by decays.
 In the first stage the system's energy density is determined by the degree of stopping, then the system converts pressure into collective motion while it is evolving as a locally thermalized state, and finally the system decouples and the chemical composition and phase space-distribution of the particles traversing the detectors is determined.
 This approach is indeed a qualitative picture and in reality the different stages cannot be strictly separated.
 Moreover, the assumption that the fireball has homogeneous properties at a given stage is not necessarily justified.
 Rather, from the Glauber picture for colliding nuclei it follows that less stopping occurs in the periphery.
 In phenomenological descriptions of such reactions it has been tried to accommodate this fact by separating the fireball into a core and a corona~\cite{Werner:2007bf}).
 In the following, we will discuss in more detail the three stages of the collision with emphasis on the relevance for dilepton production and how an increasing collision energy draws on the microscopic structure and dynamics of the matter.